Sand Play: Donald Ross Golf in Wilmington

 Playing a golf course on consecutive days or twice in three days usually doesn’t score well, but that’s not the case at Wilmington Municipal.
 With inexpensive green fees and immaculately groomed grounds, you’d regret not revisiting this Ross design while you’re in town.

 Take time to enjoy all the Ross details, including the Bermuda grass.
 He pioneered its cultivation while tending to Pinehurst No. 2.
-Think out a different approach to the third hole, the 430-yard dogleg right that regulars claim is this course’s most challenging.
-Or refine your game at the recently installed short 3-hole course and practice and chipping greens.
+Think out a different approach to the third hole, the 430-plus-yard dogleg right that regulars claim is this course’s most challenging.

 When you’re done at the course, head south to explore Kure Beach.
 You’ll be ready for lunch, so stop at Kure Beach Diner.
 Located next to the oldest fishing pier on the Atlantic Coast, its hush puppies are legendary.
 And you won’t go wrong with one of the burgers here, if you need a break from seafood.

 During the Civil War, nearby Fort Fisher protected the last Confederate supply line.
-Now a historic site, it features a visitors center, where a 16-foot battlefield map and exhibits detail the Union troops’ amphibious assault, a scope that went unmatched until D-Day.
-Afterward, follow the trail around the fort’s remains, where there are a restored gun emplacement, monuments and markers to explore.
+Now a historic site, it features a Visitors Center, where a 16-foot battlefield map and exhibits detail the Union troops’ amphibious assault, a scope that went unmatched until D-Day.
+Afterward, follow the trail around the fort’s remains, where there are monuments, markers and a restored gun emplacement to explore.